 Pineapple Grove Arts District

 It’s the place for pampering at one of the spas, gastronomic delights at a bistro, perusing colorful art galleries, or taking a peek into some of the working studios in Artist Alley.
-It’s easy to get caught up in the creative vibe of the neighborhood.
+It’s easy to get caught up in the creative vibe of the neighborhood, making it one of the fun things to do in Delray Beach.

 Check out some of the special events here.